 "whatsoever a man soweth, that shall

 How is your appetite?
 How is your desire for food?
 Are you hungry when you come to the breakfast table?
 The lunch table?
 The supper table?
 How is your spiritual appetite?
-Do you have a desire for Godís Word (1 Peter 2:2)?
+Do you have a desire for Godís Word, even as a newborn baby has a desire for milk (1 Peter 2:2)?
 When and how do you feed upon Godís Word?

-Food is needed for energy and growth, but do not eat and eat and eat without exercise (exercise burns up fat).
-What happens if a person eats and eats and eats without exercise?
+Food is needed for energy and growth, but do not eat excessively without exercise (exercise burns up fat).
+What happens if a person eats too much without exercise?
 Is it possible to become fat or overweight?

-Remember, some people are fat or overweight because of a problem in their body.
+Remember, some people are overweight because of a problem in their body, not because they have bad eating habits.
 Should we make fun of them?